 Now you’re ready to launch, and track your promoted pin campaign!

-My client Ester had fantastic results with Promoted Pins after having her Facebook ads account shut down unexpectedly for several months.
+My client Esther saw so many benefits of Pinterest ads and had fantastic results!
+She started working with me after having her Facebook ads account shut down unexpectedly for several months.
 Because we were able to leverage Pinterest in such a powerful way for her business, I’ve been able to help her make over $270,000 in sales with only $20,000 in ad spend.
 Plus, she has increased her email list with leads by over 25,000!
 You can read more details in her case study to learn more and see how we can make promoted pins work for your business.